b-berry/rambling-enterprise/README.md

 A user on a RHEL based machine runs `rpm -i packagename.rpm`.
 Describe what happens during the lifecycle of this command.

 > It has been a while since I have used a rpm based distribution, but I used to run Fedora (`yum`) on my laptop while an undergraduate student.
 The `rpm` command is the package manager, and is run with the `-i` flag to install the specified packege (.rpm).
-When exececuted, `rpm` will source the specfile for build, install and clean instructions with triggers for four sequences:
+When executed, `rpm` will source the specfile for build, install and clean instructions with triggers for four sequences:
 >
 > 1. The `%pre` hook - preinstallation, looks for any package dependencies and mark them for installation and then copy build files to the buildroot for installation
 > 2. The `%post` hook - postinstallation, removes any buildroot files and older version candidates after package installation
 > 3. The `%preun`  hook - preuninstallation, remove files not overwritten by the installation and execute uninstallations of obsolete dependencies
-> 4. The `%postun` hook - postuninstallation, clean-up and maintenaince  post uninstall of old packages
+> 4. The `%postun` hook - postuninstallation, clean-up and maintenance  post uninstall of old packages

 ### Question 3